 1. Pain from Trauma.
 Many accidents whether they are from auto injuries, sports injuries, or falls can have underlying problems that only a doctor can detect.
 Auto accidents can be peculiarly benign, but can have serious injuries on the body that can last forever.
 Treatment for an auto accident should begin as soon as possible to limit the inflammation that occurs and to help restore movement as soon as possible.
 Trauma can lead to broken bones, torn ligaments, ruptured tendons, herniated discs, nerve damage, and so fourth.
 Many of these problems can seem as if they will go away on their own, but left untreated they can become chronic and possibly irreversible.

 2. Pain that goes into the arms or legs.
 This should prompt a visit to the chiropractor as soon as possible.
-Pain that radiates to the extremities is a sign of inflammation, a possible extrusion of the discs, osteophyte compression of the nerve root, or other serious processes that often times will not go away on their own.
+Pain that radiates to the extremities is a sign of inflammation, a possible extrusion of the discs that will need a specific disc herniation treatment, osteophyte compression of the nerve root, or other serious processes that often times will not go away on their own.
 Appropriate diagnosis is critical for resolution of these types of pains.